-- What are some of the difficulties involved in editing other people's work?
+- Identify and overcome the challenges involved in editing other people's work.

-- How can style manuals and style guides help us?
+- Make best use of style manuals and style guides.

-- How do we correctly and consistently use commas, semicolons, colons, apostrophes, dashes and other punctuation marks?
+- Correctly and consistently use commas, semicolons, colons, apostrophes, dashes and other punctuation marks.

-- How do we correctly and consistently use abbreviations, contractions, acronyms and symbols?
+- Correctly and consistently use abbreviations, contractions, acronyms and symbols.
 (For example, why does Prof. have a full stop, yet Mr doesn't?)

-- How can we minimise our use of acronyms in order to aid clarity?
+- Minimise your use of acronyms in order to aid clarity.

 - And much more.

 Some of these topics are also covered in the Report Writing course.